carlos-granados/behat-docs/user_guide/context/definitions.rst

 the original string value that was going to be used as an argument to a step definition method.

-Transformation methods are defined using the same annotation style as step definition methods, but instead use the ``@Transform`` keyword, followed by a matching pattern.
+Transformation methods are defined using the same attribute style as step definition methods, but instead use the ``Transform`` attribute with a matching pattern as argument.

 As a basic example, you can automatically cast all numeric arguments to integers with the following context class code: